huzaifausmani/EAD/Readme.txt

 	USE AUX                                                        //TO CONNECT TO THE DATABASE NAMED AUXI GO

-	SELECT TABLE_NAME FROM AUXI.INFORMATION_SCHEMA.TABLES;         //TO SHOW TABLES IN THAT DB.
+	SELECT TABLE_NAME FROM AUX.INFORMATION_SCHEMA.TABLES;          //TO SHOW TABLES IN THAT DB.
 	GO

 	SELECT * FROM USERS;                                           //EXECUTE QUERY